 The first case presented, about the scandal at the SECO, is a typical example of a category that was not included in Fox framework.
 In this first case, a simple access to information was sufficient to provoke some sanctions.
-In fact, shortly after the grant of access to the documents, one of the managers concerned by the scandal resigned.
-Indeed, the resignation of the people involved in intervened only a few days or weeks after the scandal had been revealed.
-Those case should have been typical examples of "institutional answerability" in which transparency would have called some actors to give justifications and enter an accountability process.
-However, as we can gather from this example, a simple request to access some documents was sufficient to call some (self-inflicted) sanctions.
+In fact, shortly after the access to the documents were granted, one of the managers concerned by the scandal resigned.
+Indeed, the resignation of the people involved intervened only a few days or weeks after the scandal had been revealed.
+This case should have been a typical example of "institutional answerability" in which transparency would have called some actors to give justifications and enter an accountability process.
+However, as we can gather from this example, a simple request to access some documents was sufficient to provoke some (self-inflicted) sanctions.

 The second case (Insieme) is a different example that could be categorized as disclosure of information with remediation as accountability process.
 The specificity of the case is that the accountability process took place before the transparency process.
-Indeed, when the SECO identified the various dysfunctions within its organizational structure, it took the various measures in order to face the disclosure of information that would inevitably happen at some point.
-The remedy employed in that case were multiple and took place internally in order to prepare the disclosure of information that would happen later on.
+Indeed, when dysfunctions were identified within the FTA organizational structure, various measures were taken in order to face the disclosure of information that would inevitably happen at some point.
+The remedy employed in this case were multiple and took place internally in order to prepare the disclosure of information that would happen later on.

 The third case presented, about the leading operator in the oil industry, is a banal example of the LTrans used at the cantonal level.
-Its use has provoked some answerability from Tamoil but without creating any enforcement in the case of accountability.
-The content of information being non-compromising, the information unveiled has just provoked some comments and justifications from Tamoil but with no consequences for the Libyan company.
+Its use has provoked some answerability from the State but without creating any enforcement in the case of accountability.
+The content of information being non-compromising, the information unveiled has just provoked some comments and justifications from both Tamoil and the State, but with no consequences for the Libyan company and within the cantonal administration.
 This case is thus a typical example of an institutional process that links passive transparency and accountability under the form of answerability.
 It is the most common use of the LTrans.

 The fourth and last case, lightly described, has the only interest of being a typical example of active dissemination of information by a public entity.
-This form of active transparency is used to communicate non-compromising information to a large public and does not stimulate any kind of accountability from the public organization.
+This form of active transparency is used to communicate non-compromising information to a large public and does not stimulate any kind of response from the public organization.
+In this case, dissemination of information implies the administration's responsibility (as a form of implicit answerability).